f0nzie/volve-drilling/README.md

 * Images that were inserted in the publication.
 Located under `./img`

-* There are notes on how to convert XML to dataframes under the folder `./notebooks`
+* There are some notes on how to convert XML to dataframes under the folder `./notebooks`.
+These could give you some ideas on how to improve the WITSML conversion.

 ## Links